Canon D30 vs Olympus PEN-F

 The Olympus PEN-F has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The Canon D30 writes its imaging data to Compact Flash cards, while the PEN-F uses SDXC cards.
+The D30 writes its imaging data to Compact Flash cards, while the PEN-F uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-D30 and Olympus PEN-F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the PEN-F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the Canon D30 does not offer wifi capability.
+In contrast, the D30 does not provide wifi capability.

 Studio photographers will appreciate that the Canon D30 (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the Canon D30 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Canon D30 was succeeded by the Canon D60.
+Both the D30 and the PEN-F have been discontinued, but can regularly be found used on ebay.
+The D30 was replaced by the Canon D60, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon D30 and the Olympus PEN-F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.